 Bath Products You Should Probably Avoid

-These are the top 5 bath products we recommend avoiding due to the increased probability that they will cause a drain clog.
+These are the top 5 bath products we recommend avoiding, as they are bad news for your plumbing due to the increased probability that they will cause a drain clog.

 Jelly Bath products